reardonj/reardonj.github.io/_posts/2019-10-03-pancetta-wine-fettuccine-alfredo.md

 0. Pour in the rest of the wine.
 Bring to a gentle simmer, stirring frequently until the wine is reduced by half, about 15 minutes.
 Then stir the cream in slowly and continue simmering for another 15 minutes.
 Season to taste with salt and pepper.

-0. While the cream mixture is simmering add the linguini to the pot of boiling water and cook until a little short of al dente [^aldente].
+0. While the cream mixture is simmering add the fettuccine to the pot of boiling water and cook until a little short of al dente [^aldente].
 Reserve a quarter cup or so of the pasta water and drain[^oil].

 0. Once the sauce is reduced, add the pasta and stir, coating it thoroughly.
 Continue cooking for a few minutes until the pasta is al dente.
 Stir in the cheese and parsley.
 If the sauce is getting too thick, add a bit of the reserved water.
-Stir in the butter, season to taste with nutmeg, salt, and pepper.
+Stir in the butter and then the pancetta.
+Season to taste with nutmeg, salt, and pepper.
 Serve!

 [^aldente]: A minute or two less than the package directions should be good.
 [^oil]: If the sauce still needs some time, toss with a bit of oil so it doesn't stick together.